Find The Best Insurance

 Some wills are automatically cleared by the judge.
 These are self-proving wills, and they contain an affidavit from the testator and notary.
 To make the process even easier, one of your witnesses can also present an affidavit to the judge after you die.

 When the judge has approved the executor, he or she will issue a letters testamentary officially granting control of the estate to the executor.

 The executor or administrator is responsible for locating the assets that belong to the decedent’s estate.
 He or she must also have the property appraised, since the value of the property will become important later on when determining each beneficiary’s share.
 Any costs associated with the appraisal can come out of the estate.

 If any creditors are owed money from the estate, the estate must notify them within a reasonable time frame.
 The laws governing how and when to do this vary from state to state, and some states even allow especially small estates to skip this part altogether.
 Creditors can use the sale of assets to recover debts owed to them.

 Lawsuits against the estate may also continue, and the estate may be required to pay out any judgments.

 Note that if you’re the beneficiary of the estate, you are not personally responsible for paying any of the debt or liabilities of the deceased person unless you co-signed the debt or were named in the lawsuit.
 (You may be called by debt collectors trying to pressure you into paying, but feel free to ignore them.)

 During probate, the executor or administrator is responsible for paying any taxes the decedent owed.
-This includes not only property tax and income tax but also, if applicable, the estate tax (on estates valued at $11.18 million or more) and state inheritance taxes.
+This includes not only property tax and income tax but also, if applicable, the estate tax (on estates valued at $11.58 million or more, as of 2020) and state inheritance taxes.